 In September 2011, DHS released the new National Preparedness Goal.
 At the center of the new Goal is the Core Capabilities List (CCL).
 The CCL is a list of 32 capabilities necessary to address a wide range of hazards based on the results of a national risk assessment conducted by DHS.
 The CCL serves as the successor to the TCL.
 However, given the nascent stage of the CCL, its utility as a planning tool at the State level is marginal at present.
 The first utilization of the CCL will take place with the 2011 State Preparedness Report due on December 31, 2011.
-Therefore, the Bay Area will link Core Capabilities to its strategic goals for 2012, while waiting for further guidance from DHS and maturation of the CCL before additional planning uses are availed.
+Therefore, wait for further guidance from DHS and maturation of the CCL before additional planning uses are availed.
 A list of the CCL is set forth below.